plottingCreeper/MyDalamudPlugins/README.md

 ### Someone else's Dalamud Plugins, lightly modified and enshittified by me.
 Probably bad to use, maybe get you banned, definitely lower quality than the originals.
-I'm unlikely to be updating this again when more plugins are added, so no list, no details, just a link:
+I'm unlikely to be updating this again when more plugins are added, so no list, no details, just a link

 `https://github.com/plottingCreeper/MyDalamudPlugins/raw/main/pluginmaster.json`

-and a helpful hint: `ctrl + w` to close tab, `alcohol` to forget you were ever here.
+and a helpful hint

+`ctrl + w` to close tab, `alcohol` to forget you were ever here.

 <picture>